ayushtewari/GVV-Differentiable-CUDA-Renderer/README.md

 # GVV-Differentiable-Renderer

-This is a simple differentiable rasterization-based renderer which has been used in several GVV publications.
+This is a simple and efficient differentiable rasterization-based renderer which has been used in several GVV publications.
 The implementation is free of most third-party libraries such as OpenGL.
-Rasterization is implemented in CUDA.
+The core implementation is in CUDA and C++.
+We use the layer as a custom Tensorflow op.

 # Features
 The renderer supports the following features:
-.
-Shading based on spherical harmonics illumination.
+- Shading based on spherical harmonics illumination.
 This shading model is differentiable.
-.
-Different visualizations, such as normals, UV coordinates, phong-shaded surface, spherical-harmonics shading and colors without shading.
+- Different visualizations, such as normals, UV coordinates, phong-shaded surface, spherical-harmonics shading and colors without shading.
-.
-Texture map lookups.
+- Texture map lookups.
-.
-Rendering from multiple camera views in a single batch
+- Rendering from multiple camera views in a single batch

 ### Requirements (tested versions):
-.
-Tensorflow 2.0.0-beta0
+- Tensorflow 2.0.0-beta0
-.
-GPU that supports compute capability 7.0
+- GPU that supports compute capability 7.0
-.
-CUDA 10.0
+- CUDA 10.0
-.
-CUDNN 7.6.1
+- CUDNN 7.6.1
-.
-Python 3.5
+- Python 3.5
-.
-CMake 3.9 and higher
+- CMake 3.9 and higher

 ### Installation Linux:
 1. Clone the repository